 The v6 HotEnd allows you to print a wide variety of materials, from soft and flexible to sturdy and strong.
 This is possible due to the Bowden PTFE (Polytetrafluoroethylene) liner tube through the hotend that you can extend into your extruder - this gives the ability to add the confinement and constraint needed to make excellent quality prints with flexible filaments.
 This technology opens new doors for your 3D printing aspirations.

-The v6 has kept its vivd thermal transition that promotes high quality printing - this is a standard requirement with all E3D accessories and hotends.
+The v6 has kept its vivid thermal transition that promotes high-quality printing - this is a standard requirement with all E3D accessories and hotends.
 A sharp thermal break gives excellent control over material output, which provides more precise starts and stops during your extrusion.
 Essentially, as a printing aficionado, this means you will have a more authentic and keen print.